 - a.
-Any coupon shall have an IST endurance of $\geq$ 400 cycles for standard holes. - b.
-Any coupon shall have an IST endurance of $\geq 100$ cycles for microvias. - c.
-Any coupon should have an IST endurance of $\geq$ 400 cycles for microvias.

-NOTE IST testing of microvias can be performed after IST testing of standard holes in case both hole types are present on the same coupon.
-The IST cycles for standard holes occur to a lower temperature, which does not impact the IST performance of the microvia circuit tested subsequently.
+Any coupon shall have an IST endurance of ≥ 400 cycles for standard holes. - b.
+Any coupon shall have an IST endurance of \geq 100 cycles for microvias. - c.
+Any coupon should have an IST endurance of \geq 400 cycles for microvias. - NOTE 1 IST testing of microvias can be performed after IST testing of standard holes in case both hole types are present on the same coupon.
+The IST cycles for standard holes occur to a lower temperature, which does not impact the IST performance of the microvia circuit tested subsequently. - NOTE 2 Microvias are expected to withstand 400 cycles as per requirement 9.5.5.4.3c, analogous to other via types.
+Microvias are expected to fail within the first 100 cycles, or not at all.
+Therefore, a test protocol is specified only until 100 cycles, which has heritage for the IST equipment supplier.
+It is good practice to test until 400 cycles occasionally, for instance for qualification.